Nerwo/nerwo-contracts/README.md

 whether the transaction has a valid status, and whether the amount to be reimbursed is within the valid range before proceeding.

-### executeTransaction

-`executeTransaction(uint256 _transactionID)`

-Allows anyone to transfer the transaction amount to the receiver if the timeout has passed.
-The function checks whether the transaction has a valid status, whether the timeout has been reached, and whether the transaction amount is valid before proceeding.

 ### timeOutBySender

 `timeOutBySender(uint256 _transactionID)`